GEOS-ESM/GEOSldas/README.md

 ldas_setup sample --batinp > YOUR_exeinp.txt
 ```

-Edit these sample files following the comments within the sample files.
+Edit these sample files following the examples and comments within the sample files.

 The ldas_setup script creates a run directory and other directories at:
 `[exp_path]/[exp_name]`